GISOGISO/Financial-data-analysis/README.md

 GLD shows the weakest correlation against all other stocks in the portfolio.
 GLD is considered an independent stock.
 LVMUY and MSFT has the highest correlation of 0.51, it is a surprise finding as the stocks belongs to completely different sectors, i.e. the former in luxury goods and the latter in technology sector.
 The below provides brief analysis on the relatively high correlation for the 2 stocks:
 1. Both LVMUY and MSFT are large, multinational companies with diverse revenue streams, hence their stock prices may be influenced by similar macroeconomic factors such as global economic trends and political events.
 2. Both LVMUY and MSFT are considered as high-quality, blue-chip companies, hence they are generally considered as stable and reliable investments.
-Investors may therefore be more likely to hold both stocks in their portfolios as a way to diversify their holdings and reduce risk.
+Investors may therefore be more likely to hold both stocks in their portfolios as a way to diversify their holdings and reduce risk, which in turn increasing the correlation of the stocks.

 **Overall comments:**
 Overall, the correlation and covariance matrices above suggest that the variables are not highly correlated with each other, indicating that this is a diversified portfolio.